UK economy shrank more than previously thought

 The UK economy shrank by more than first thought in the three months to September, revised figures show.

-Output fell by 0.3%, compared to a previous estimate of 0.2%, as business investment performed worst than first thought, the Office for National Statistics said.
+Output fell by 0.3%, compared to a previous estimate of 0.2%, as business investment performed worse than first thought, the Office for National Statistics said.

 Its growth figures for the first half of 2022 have also been revised down.